Automotive engine failure, is usually one of the last components that will fail in your vehicle.

 - If your car starts smoking

-Every engine needs oil between its moving parts; not only to reduce friction but also to carry away heat.
-As a result, oil is the primary means by which the rod and main bearings are cooled.
+Every engine needs oil between its moving parts.
+Not only to reduce friction but, also to carry away heat.
+Consequently, oil is the primary means by which the, rod and main bearings are cooled.

 Detonation And Spark Knock

-Piston detonation (Spark Knock ) is a form of abnormal combustion; that results from too much heat and pressure in the combustion chamber.
-The fuel ignites spontaneously causing a sudden rise in cylinder pressure.
-The result is a sharp hammer-like blow on the piston that produces; a metallic knocking or pinging noise.
+Piston detonation (Spark Knock ) is a form of, abnormal combustion.
+As a result, from too much heat and pressure, in the combustion chamber.
+The fuel ignites spontaneously, causing a sudden rise in cylinder pressure.
+The result is a; sharp hammer-like blow, on the piston that produces a; metallic knocking or pinging noise.

-Light detonation is considered normal and should not cause any damage; but heavy or prolonged detonation can:
+So, light detonation is considered normal and should not, cause any damage.
+But, heavy or prolonged detonation can:

 - Crack rings